CatherineAliceWood/Rugby-Scoreboard/README.md

 - used vanilla JS to get that solid before making something with jQuery
 - stored elements in variables to try and keep code DRY but bet it could be DRYer!
 - I did very little Googling! - Trying to get familiar with the syntax and solve problems by trial and error to increase my learning
+### If I was to develop this further I could :
+- Add input fields for team names
+- Improve the styling
+- Add animations when teams score
+- Add half time and final scores